WRF-GC/documentation/docs/source/key-concepts.rst

    HEMCO
       The Harmonized Emissions Component, an on-line emissions component that WRF-GC uses for emissions.
 WRF-GC uses a modified version of HEMCO for coupling to WRF-GC and is described by Lin et al., 2021 [#f2]_.

+   WPS
+      The WRF Pre-Processor, a tool to prepare the grid and input meteorological fields (initial and boundary conditions) for the WRF model.

+   mozbc
+      A tool for inserting chemical initial and boundary conditions into WRF-Chem or WRF-GC's input files.
+We document the usage in :doc:`/icbc`.

 .. rubric:: Footnotes